maniospas/smoll/docs/std.md

 ```rust
 add(new FLOATS, vec, float v2) -> (mut vec) with effects FLOATS
 ```
+Level of abstraction:

-Levels of abstraction: 1 to 6 (0 are builtins or raw C code, 1 calls those, etc.)
+0 to 6 (0 are builtins or raw C code, 1 calls those, etc.)

 Potential errors: